-To explain the sudden drop in throughput, Figure 7 shows the measurements' corresponding packet loss as well.
-From the figure it can be observed that packet loss is non-negligible only in the last two columns of no encryption.
-Our measurements were performed locally, so external routing devices cannot account for the anomaly.
-The fact that none of the encryption columns suffer from packet loss indicates that processing speed is not the bottleneck either; enabling encryption is strictly more intensive than not.
+To explain the sudden drop in throughput, Figure 7 also shows the measurements' corresponding packet loss.
+From the figures it can be observed that packet loss increases as throughput decreases.
+Our measurements were performed on a single host, so external routing devices cannot account for the anomaly.
+The fact that none of the encryption measurements suffer from packet loss indicates that processing speed is not the bottleneck either; enabling encryption is strictly more intensive than not.
 We therefore hypothesized the drop to be caused by UDP buffers overflowing.